 We recognize that your children are your most precious, valuable and prized responsibilities.
-Our overriding goal is to protect the spiritual, emotional, and physical well-being of your children - our campers - during their time at camp.
+Our overriding goal is to protect the spiritual, emotional, and physical well-being of your children - our campers - during their time at camp and to respect the rights and dignity of all campers.